Research pathways in teaching english to speakers of other languages

 Design a teaching strategies for learning plan for acquiring a new language in ABC Language Centre based on multiple intelligences theory with a semester review of indicators.

-6. Product or Concretion of Research
+6. Product or Concretion of Research Concept:

 It is the viewed impact or result after human intervention on reality.
 It emerges from the direct object of Objective statement.